ftk1000/5G/lte_notes.md

 * See section [5.5.4 of 36.331](https://www.etsi.org/deliver/etsi_ts/136300_136399/136331/15.03.00_60/ts_136331v150300p.pdf) for LTE or [38.331](https://www.etsi.org/deliver/etsi_ts/138300_138399/138331/15.07.00_60/ts_138331v150700p.pdf) for NR to see all events that can be configured to the UE to trigger a measurement report <br>
 * [ShareTechNote: Multi Cell - Measurement in LTE](https://www.sharetechnote.com/html/Handbook_LTE_MultiCell_Measurement_LTE.html)<br>
 * [4gmobiletech: LTE Measurement Events](https://www.4gmobiletech.com/measurement-events)<br>

+       Measurement configuration is sent in RRC Connection Reconfiguration message.
+The measurement configuration includes the following parameters:
+       - Measurement objects: The objects on which the UE shall perform the measurements, i.e. what to measure.​
+       - Reporting configurations: A list of reporting configurations which consists of:
+         - Reporting criteria: The criteria that trigger the UE to send a measurement report.
+This can either be periodical or a single event description.
+         - Reporting format: The quantities that the UE includes in the measurement report and associated information (e.g. number of cells to report).
+       - Measurement identities
+       - Each measurement identity links one measurement object with one reporting configuration.
+By configuring multiple measurement identities it is possible to link more than one measurement object to the same reporting configuration, as well as to link more than one reporting configuration to the same measurement object.
+       - Quantity configurations.
+The quantity configuration defines the measurement quantities and associated filtering used for all event evaluation and related reporting of that measurement type.
+       - Measurement gaps.
+Periods that the UE may use to perform measurements, i.e. when no UL and DL transmissions are scheduled.

 * [blog: LTE Measurement Report](http://howltestuffworks.blogspot.com/2011/10/measurement-report.html)<br>
 * []()<br>